 02. Kraft Foods

 Kraft Foods' initial rebrand announcement stated that the new logo "signals to employees, consumers and investors what the new Kraft Foods is all about.”
-The fact that it was binned within a matter of months doesn't bode well for clarity on that point, and the fact that the changes are purely cosmetic – swapping one bad logo for another – makes it all a rather futile exercise.
+The fact that it was binned within a matter of months doesn't bode well for clarity on that point, and as the changes were purely cosmetic – swapping one bad logo for another – it all seems a rather futile exercise.

 Again, there are a few lessons here: if you're going to rebrand, do it confidently, and for the right reasons.
 Save the cosmetic tweaks for the design process before the launch, not after.
 And don't chuck out a strong, well-recognised logo unless you've genuinely got something better.